Christopher-Huckfeldt/Christopher-Huckfeldt.github.io/_pages/research.md

 ## Work in progress

-<br/>**The Marginal Efficiency of Active Search** [[slides]](https://christopher-huckfeldt.github.io/files/TMEOAS.pdf)<br/>
+<br/>**The Marginal Efficiency of Active Search** [[draft available on request]]()<br/>
-> During recessions, a larger fraction of non-employed workers actively search for a job.
-Simultaneously, the ratio of job-finding probabilities of such workers relative to passive searchers declines.
-I document these findings and show that they are symptomatic of a form of "crowding-out" of active search that has thus far gone unrecognized in the literature.
-I estimate a declining marginal efficiency of active search, and I show that, during a recession, active search plays a lesser role for finding a job.
-The findings emphasize the importance of the participation margin in understanding unemployment dynamics and the effects of policy.
+> During recessions, a greater fraction of non-employed workers who want work actively search for a job.
+Simultaneously, the job-finding probabilities of such non-employed active searchers converge to those of the non-employed who want a job but are not engaged in any form of active search.
+I document these findings and show that they are symptomatic of a form of “crowding-out” of active search that has thus far gone unrecognized in the literature.
+I estimate a declining marginal efficiency of active search, and I establish that active search plays a less important role for finding a job during a recession.

+<br/>**The Labor Demand and Labor Supply Channels of Monetary Policy** (with Sebastian Graves and Eric T. Swanson) [[draft available on request]]()<br/>
+> Monetary policy is conventionally understood to affect labor demand but not labor supply.
+In this paper, we document a quantitatively important labor supply response to monetary policy shocks, identified using high-frequency changes in interest rates around FOMC announcements and Fed Chair speeches.
+We express labor market stocks (e.g., unemployment) as a function of initial conditions and labor market flows, and then identify flows associated with “demand” vs. “supply” responses.
+We find that labor supply flows significantly increase in response to a contractionary monetary policy shock.
+Without this labor supply response, the overall procyclical response of employment to monetary policy would be almost twice as large.

 ## Publications